input-output-hk/iogx/README.md

 inputs'.self.nomadTasks.x86_64-linux.marlowe-chain-indexer
 ```

-These outputs will be merged with the ones generated by IOGX, and an error will be thrown in case of a name clash.
+These outputs will be merged with the ones generated by `IOGX`, and an error will be thrown in case of a name clash.

 You must *not* define `hydraJobs`, `ciJobs` nor `devShells` here.